endurodave/AsyncMulticastDelegateModern/docs/DETAILS.md

 The delegate library optionally uses a fixed-block memory allocator when `USE_ALLOCATOR` is defined.
 See `DelegateOpt.h`, `CMakeLists.txt`, and the `Allocator` directory for more details.
 The allocator design is available in the [stl_allocator](https://github.com/endurodave/stl_allocator) repository.

+`std::function` used within class `DelegateFunction` may use the heap under certain conditions.
+Implement a custom `xfunction` similar to the `xlist` concept within `xlist.h` using the `xallocator` fixed-block allocator if deemed necessary.

 ## Error Handling

 The delegate library uses dynamic memory to send asynchronous delegate messages to the target thread.
 By default, out-of-memory failures throw a `std::bad_alloc` exception.
 Optionally, if `USE_ASSERTS` is defined, exceptions are not thrown, and an assert is triggered instead.
 See `DelegateOpt.h` for more details.